 Your Website is Your Best Marketing Tool

 The are millions of internet users across the country and all over the world.
 Think of the possibilities!
 Of all those people, surely some of them need what you have to offer.
 On the other hand, there are most likely many other businesses who do what you do.
-To ensure you’re reaching those users who are interested and that they stay on your site, you have to make sure your website is your best marketing tool.
-Here are 10 effective ways to make that happen.
+To ensure you’re reaching those people, that they stay on your site, and that they eventually buy, you have to make sure your website is your best marketing tool.
+Here are 10 effective ways to use website marketing to convert your visitors to new customers and build a loyal following.

-1. Use SEO to Rank in Search Engines
+1. Use SEO to Improve Your Organic Rank in Search Engines

 2. Engage Your Visitors with Visuals